Have you ever heard the story of Kokopelli? He may well have been the first to barter as well as the first salesman.

 He had other "talents" (being a fertility god) but that part of the story would take us WAY off topic.

 With no need for a flute now days, bartering may be necessary in a post-disaster scenario.
-Just imagine a disaster situation where it might be the only means of acquiring necessities - just ask the people of Argentina.
+Just imagine a disaster situation where it might be the only means of acquiring necessities - just ask the people of Venezuela.

 Picture some natural disaster, such as an earthquake or hurricane, where most everything is broken or wiped out.
 The stores will be closed.
 Electricity will be interrupted.
 Most everything would stop in today's technologically-dependent world.